 The LGPS (Management and Investment of Funds) Regulations 2016 require administering authorities to prepare and keep up to date a written statement recording the investment policy of the Pension Fund.
-The Investment Strategy Statement is publicly available via the Council's website, see link below:
+The Investment Strategy Statement is publicly available on the Council's website.